 Up to NZD$5,000 will be provided for return economy class airfares and travel/medical insurance.

 Up to NZD$5,000 will be provided to assist with research costs associated with the project.

 - The minimum duration at any one time in New Zealand is six months, and there must be at least two visits to New Zealand in a two year award period.
-Funds will be made available subject to the approval of a detailed budget, including evidence of estimated costs, and subject to evidence being provided of employment at your home organisation.
+Funds will be made available subject to the approval of a detailed budget, including evidence of estimated costs, and subject to evidence being provided of employment at your home organization.
 This information is requested at the full application stage (see below).

-- The Ministry for Primary Industries reserves the right to review the eligibility requirements at any time and in exceptional circumstances award fellowships to applicants who do not meet all the requirements.
+- The Ministry for Primary Industries reserves the right to review the eligibility requirements at any time and in exceptional circumstances award to applicants who do not meet all the requirements.